 statistics for northern virginia*

-*Disclaimer: Every attempt has been made to provide the most up to date and accurate data available.
+*Disclaimer: Every attempt has been made to provide the most accurate data available.
 Unless otherwise stated, statistics reflect the Northern Virginia region only.
+The numbers here refer to the years 2013-2016.